KP-Tec/ynfinite-client/README.md

 -   Line 19: Enter Css files names that needs to compile

+Modify the import of the main JS file

+-   from text/javascript into module

 ### Launch

 Follow the setup instructions above to start development.